estelaromer/etl-course/docs/etl.md

 | Analytics / BI Systems | Data visualization and reporting | Tableau, Looker, Power BI |

 After loading, the data is **ready to be explored, queried, and turned into insights**.

+### BEST PRACTICES
+#### **Error Handling**

+Error handling is about **detecting and responding to failures at each stage without corrupting data or silently losing information**.
+1. Extract
+    - Handle missing files, corrupted formats, or broken connections gracefully
+    - Use try/except blocks and validate responses
+    - For APIs, handle HTTP errors and timeouts
+2. Transform
+    - Validate input data before transformation
+    - Use try/except blocks to catch and log transformation errors
+    - Stop the pipeline if critical fields (e.g., IDs, timestamps) are missing or malformed
+3. Load
+    - Check if the target table/schema exists before loading
+    - Validate data types match destination schema
+    - Retry failed insertions (especially in large batches or networks)

+#### **Performance**

+Performance is about **moving and transforming data quickly and efficiently while keeping pipelines reliable and scalable**.
+1. Extract
+    - Read only the necessary data (e.g., use SQL filters: WHERE date >= '2024-01-01')
+    - Use streaming or chunking when reading large files or API responses
+2. Transform
+    - Avoid unnecessary loops (use vectorized operations)
+    - Use efficient libraries (e.g., pandas, pyarrow)
+    - Profile runtime on large datasets
+3. Load
+    - Use batch inserts instead of row-by-row
+    - Use database indexes for faster queries post-load
+    - Avoid full refreshes if only incremental data has changed
+#### **Logging**

+Logging is about recording what happened and **making pipelines debuggable, auditable and trustworthy**.
+1. Extract
+    - Log:
+        - Source location (file path, URL, DB name)
+        - Timestamp of extraction
+        - Number of records retrieved
+        - Source version, if available
+2. Transform
+    - Log every transformation step
+        - Number of rows before/after filtering
+        - Data type changes
+        - Rows with missing values
+3. Load
+    - Log:
+        - Number of rows inserted
+        - Load timestamps
+        - Target table or schema name
+        - Whether the load was full or incremental

+#### **Idempotence**

+Idempotence means that **running the same operation multiple times has the same end result as running it once — no unintended side effects, no duplicate data, no corruption**.
+1. Extract
+    - Ensure repeated extractions return consistent results:
+        - Use timestamps or IDs to extract only new or changed records
+        - Save checkpoints or last successful extraction state
+2. Transform
+    - Ensure running the transformation twice gives the same result (e.g., don't duplicate rows if merging)
+    - Use consistent column renaming, ordering, and hashing
+3. Load
+    - Prevent duplicate inserts with primary keys, unique constraints, or upsert strategies (ON CONFLICT DO UPDATE)
+    - Use load checkpoints or hashes to detect unchanged data